avilapa/blog/content/portfolio.md

 <b>Link:</b> https://github.com/avilapa/vxr

 Project that emerged from the desire to build a <b>general purpose rendering tool</b> that I could use to implement anything I was curious about or wanted to learn about.
 As it stands now, it is a <b>multithreaded 3D engine written in C++</b> and oriented to support different rendering backends.
+It is currently being worked on.

 - Multithreaded agnostical graphics API.
 - Command Based Rendering, allowing to build the render commands in advance to be run in a separate thread.